JoelEager/pyTanks.Player/readme.md

 **Note: pyTanks is currently in an "alpha" state.
 Feel free to play around with it and offer feedback but don't expect the code to be feature-complete or bug free.**

 # Player
-Mostly functional but the AI is very simplistic.

 ### Usage
 ```python start.py```